Communicate Between Micro Frontends

 - Add the

-by running this command within themicrofrontends/subscriber-mfe
+mfecommunicationlibrary to thesubscriber-mfeby running this command within themicrofrontends/subscriber-mfedirectory:

 npm install @entando/mfecommunication --save